UCStrategies Experts Discuss Impact of Free Cisco Jabber - Unified Communications (UC) Strategies

 Kevin,

 Thanks for responding to Laurent.
 As the Manager of Integration Products here at ShoreTel, I wanted to expand on the Lync integration options for ShoreTel customers.
-For more detail on our Lync integration, check out the Microsoft UC integration page at http://www.shoretel.com/products/open_integration/biz_processes/Microsoft_OCS.html.
+For more detail on our Lync integration, check out the Microsoft UC integration page at https://www.shoretel.com/products/open_integration/biz_processes/Microsoft_OCS.html.

 The Lync RCC integration via the ShoreTel CSTA Server provides Lync 2010 client users with 100% of the telephony controls that Microsoft implement, and that includes ShoreTel telephony presence injected into the Lync presence service and visible to all contacts in the organization and those federated with the organization.
 Laurent already highlighted our presence and IM integration with Lync 2010 Server for those who deploy ShoreTel Communicator on the desktop instead of the Lync 2010 client.

 And as you noted, the ShoreTel to Lync integration for tie line / PSTN access currently relies on a Direct SIP interconnect via Microsoft-certified gateways such as the AudioCodes Mediant series.
-AudioCodes is certified both with ShoreTel through our Innovation Network technology partner program http://www.shoretel.com/partners/tech_developers/ecosystem/AudioCodes_Media_Gateways.html and with Microsoft through the UCOIP.
+AudioCodes is certified both with ShoreTel through our Innovation Network technology partner program https://www.shoretel.com/partners/tech_developers/ecosystem/AudioCodes_Media_Gateways.html and with Microsoft through the UCOIP.
 Microsoft's Direct SIP gateway certifications don't note what's on the other side of the gateway, which is why you don't see ShoreTel's name listed on the UCOIP site.

 Kurt